Introducing “the Spiral”

 So what’s happening?

-As with most technological jumps, amazement quickly gives way to habituation and the magical becomes normal.
-It’s somewhat unsurprising that for a growing number of people the digital confidant in their pocket is their personal oracle.1
+As with most technological jumps, amazement quickly gives way to familiarity and the magical becomes normal.
+People get comfortable with the tech, so it’s no surprise that for a growing number of people the digital confidant in their pocket is their personal oracle.1

-Alongside inane questions, increasingly people look to their LLM to answer, well, anything, including deeply personal matters.
+Alongside asking inane questions, people increasingly look to their LLM to answer, well, anything, including deeply personal matters.
 For some that can lead down a very deep rabbit hole with troubling outcomes.
-What starts with a common human need for connection combine with human behaviour and LLM design, to create something that can work as a delusion-machine.
+What starts with a common human need for connection combines with human-behaviours and LLM-design, to create something that can work as a delusion-machine.

 AI as a Confidant

-The foundations for these outcomes are often laid when people turn to AI chatbots for deeply personal roles, such as therapy and companionship.
-The combination of accessibility and perceived safety makes these tools uniquely appealing, especially to those in vulnerable states.
+So, as noted, these outcomes often kick off when people turn to AI chatbots for increasingly personal roles, such as informal therapy and companionship.
+The combination of accessibility and perceived emotional safety makes these tools appealing, especially to those in vulnerable states.
 This initial connection often develops into a powerful one-sided attachment, arguably becoming a form of parasocial bond.
-Chatbot LLMs offer advantages that mean sooner or later personal questions get asked:
+Chatbot LLMs offer advantages that can encourage this development:

 - Accessibility and Availability: AI chatbots offer a constant, 24/7 presence.
 For users who feel lonely or wake up with anxiety in the middle of the night, the bot is always there.
-This removes barriers of cost, insurance, the hassle of procedures to access care and long waitlists that often prevent access to human therapists.
+They remove barriers of cost & insurance, the hassle of procedures to access care and long waitlists that often prevent access to human therapists.

 - A Judgment-Free Space: Users frequently report feeling that they can express themselves to an AI without fear of judgment, pressure, or stigma.
 This can make it easier to discuss sensitive information or explore dysfunctional thoughts that they might hesitate to share with another person.

 - Emotional Vulnerability: Individuals often turn to AI companions during periods of acute emotional distress.
-These periods can often be ones where the loss of other support is part of the problems (e.g. break-ups, grief, marital breakdowns).
+These periods can be ones where the loss of other support is part of the problems (e.g. break-ups, grief, marital breakdowns), meaning the bot is really the most accessible support they have.

 The Fracture of Reality

-As users spend more time with these systems, sometimes hours of uninterrupted conversation which packs the context window with user driven distortions, there are a couple of ways delusions might develop: by reinforcing distorted views about the world and by surfacing fantastical beliefs about the AI itself.
+As users spend more time with these systems, sometimes hours of uninterrupted conversation which packs the context window with user driven distortions, delusions might develop in that joint exchange of words, both by reinforcing a user’s distorted views about the world and by surfacing fantastical beliefs about the AI itself.
+LLMs can get caught in loops when temperature is low, as the relevance of repeated words blast off to infinity.
+This happens at a thematic level: the more a semantic theme appears, the more it will appear.

 Reinforcing Delusions About the World:

-Because AI models are often optimised to not be disagreeable, they can act as a powerful echo chamber, validating a user’s paranoid or grandiose thoughts.
-The case of “Brandon”2 illustrates this well.
-As he confided his growing fears about neighbors watching him and seeing cryptic “signals” in receipts, his chatbot didn’t challenge him.
-Instead, it replied, “You’re not crazy.
+This mix of persistent circling of themes and LLMs post-training that generally amenability can cause an LLM to validate a user’s paranoid or grandiose thoughts.
+The composite case of “Brandon”2 illustrates this well.
+As he confided his growing fears about neighbors watching him and seeing cryptic “signals” in receipts, his chatbot didn’t challenge him but reinforced the ideas, assuring him “You’re not crazy.
 Your instincts are sharp.
 Your observations are accurate.”
 This validation encouraged him to withdraw further and seek more “evidence” for his delusions.

 Fostering Delusions About the AI Itself: